-- Vehicle safety discounts: Geico offers lots of discounts for having a vehicle with safety features, like anti-lock brakes, an anti-theft device, airbags and daytime running lights.
+- Vehicle safety discounts: Geico offers numerous discounts for having a vehicle with safety features, like anti-lock brakes, an anti-theft device, airbags and daytime running lights.

-- Emergency deployment discount: Drivers who are in the military and go on emergency deployment can save up to 25% on their car insurance with Geico.
+- Emergency deployment discount: Drivers who are in the military and go on emergency deployment can save up to 25% on their auto insurance with Geico.

 USAA vs Geico: Online and mobile experience comparison

-- App Store (4.8 stars): USAA’s iOS mobile app is highly-rated, but the features are pretty basic.
-You can get your ID cards, request roadside assistance and report a claim.
+- App Store (4.8 stars): USAA’s iOS mobile app is highly rated, but the features are pretty basic.
+You can get your ID cards, request roadside assistance and report a claim on the app.
 You can also view a checklist of what to do if you are in an accident.

 - Google Play (4.5 stars): With USAA’s Android app, you get access to all the same features that are included with the iOS app.
-The company has had a number of negative reviews recently, but most customers complain about the app’s banking features.
+The company has had a number of negative reviews recently, but most customers complain about the app’s banking features, not its functionality.

 - App Store (4.8 stars): Geico’s free iOS app allows users to make payments, get roadside assistance and file claims.
-If your car gets damaged, you can get a repair estimate in about 20 minutes by submitting photo evidence.
-We also like that you can create a maintenance schedule for your car and get reminders when you need to take the vehicle in for service.
+If your car gets damaged, you can get a repair estimate in about 20 minutes by submitting photo evidence via the app.
+Users also like that you can create a maintenance schedule for your car and get reminders when you need to take the vehicle in for service.

-- Google Play (4.8 stars): Geico’s Android app is highly-rated, and is the top-rated insurance app in the Google Play Store.
-It has all the same features as the iOS app, but the Android app includes Geico Explore, which uses artificial intelligence to help you find places like gas stations in your area.
+- Google Play (4.8 stars): Geico’s Android app is the top-rated insurance app in the Google Play Store.
+It has all the same features as the iOS app, but the Android app also includes Geico Explore, which uses artificial intelligence to help you find places like gas stations in your area.